 But this little guy has a mind of his own.
 He found the perfect spot on our Hudson’s Bay point stripe-inspired toboggan.

 The width of the base fits exactly between the two ropes.
 It’s like they were meant to hang together!
 And besides, he’s dressed for cold weather :).
+See how our sleigh vingnette looks like now with the addition of our origami shirt advent calendar!

 But, much like a certain mischievous frog around here, he can’t sit still for a minute and loves to wander.